We are knowledgeable and passionate about fitness. Read our reviews and find out what our customers have to say about our products and service.

 FRONT DRIVEN CROSS TRAINERS

 A front drive cross trainer has a flywheel at the front of the machine and a more circular movement.
 The stride on a front-drive cross trainer feels like you are climbing steps.
-The motion is more circular and feels less natural than rear driven cross trainers.
-Front driven cross trainers often take up less space than rear driven machines.
-The JTX Zenith: Digital Incline Cross Trainer features a front drive flywheel.
+The motion is more circular than rear driven cross trainers.
+The JTX Pace-F6: Folding Cross Trainer features a front drive flywheel.

 OTHER TYPES OF CROSS TRAINER: